Carnitas, Cumbias & Craft Beer: Mexico by Way of Bend, Oregon

 recipe

-The best way to approximate having some good, fresh, west coast brew with them was to let them choose a growler from a local Brooklyn Brewery.
-So, I took a walk down to Other Half, texted our friends a photo of the board (below), and asked them to choose (preferably something with a star that we could take home in a growler).
+Far away from M.’s current favorite breweries in Bend, Oregon, our best way to approximate having some good, fresh, west coast brew with them was to let them choose a growler from a favorite local brewery in Brooklyn.
+So, I took a walk down to Other Half, texted M. & C. this photo of the board, and asked them to choose (preferably something with a star that we could take home extra-fresh in a growler).

 other half board, low resolution